 |

-My ancestry is almost entirely German, therefore I am highly motivated.
-Since my great-grandparents immigrated to America, our European and American relatives have remained in close contact.
+Ever since my great-grandparents immigrated to America, many of our old-world and new-world relatives have remained in close contact.
 I send Christmas greetings to about a dozen German families.
+I am highly motivated to learn their language.

 |